 Should I use Outlook or Exchange email?

 This depends on your specific needs and context.
-For personal use, or if you’re a small business, you can use Outlook as your email client (it can connect to various email services, including Exchange).
-If you’re a larger organization or need advanced collaboration features, you’ll probably need Microsoft Exchange plus Outlook as the client for accessing Exchange services.
+Individual users and small businesses can use Outlook as their email client (it can connect to various email services, including Exchange).
+For larger organizations and those that need advanced collaboration features, Microsoft Exchange plus Outlook as the client to access Exchange services can be the right choice.

 Is Hotmail now Outlook or Exchange?